ruslanmv/How-to-create-custom-Reinforcement-Learning-environment/README.md

-## Generator of coordinates with mouse
+## Manual Generator of coordinates

 On Python >= 3.6, you can also try this command: